Year 1700-1799

 1709: Swedish defeat at Poltava

 In 1697 the Swedish king Karl XII (1682-1718) assumed the crown at the age of fifteen, at the death of his father.
 As king, he embarked on a series of battles overseas.
 In 1700, Denmark-Norway, Saxony, and Russia united in an alliance against Sweden, using the perceived opportunity as Sweden was ruled by the young and inexperienced King.
 Early that year, all three countries declared war against Sweden.
-Charles had to deal with these threats one by one, which he in a very determined way set out to do.
+King Karl had to deal with these threats one by one, which he in a very determined way set out to do.

 Having first defeated Denmark-Norway in 1700, King Karl turned his attention upon the two other powerful neighbours, Poland and Russia; lead by King August II and Tsar Peter the Great, respectively.
 First Russia was attacked.
 At the Narva Riverthe outnumbered Swedish army 20 November 1700 attacked the much larger Russian army under cover of a blizzard, divided the Russian army in two and won the battle.
 Next Karl next turned towards Poland and defeated King August and his allies at Kliszow in 1702.
 Then he turned back towards Russia, to finish Tsar Peter off for good.